 By Oliver Fiala (Save the Children) & Enrique Delamonica (UNICEF)

-End of May, Save the Children and UNICEF presented estimates of children in living monetary poor households and looked at various scenarios of how COVID-19 could impact them.
+At the end of May, Save the Children and UNICEF presented estimates of children living in monetary-poor households and looked at various scenarios of how COVID-19 could impact them.
 Our analysis revealed that even before the pandemic hit, 586 million children – almost 1 in 3 children in low- and middle-income countries – were living in families who could not make ends meet.

 2020 even worse than expected